(Last Updated on : 03-02-2015)

 The Asian elephants of the Indian subcontinent grow to a height of eight feet to ten feet.
 They are slightly smaller than the African elephant and weigh as much as seven thousand to eleven thousand pounds.
 The Asian elephants have large broad feet and thick soles below the feet.
 The length of the elephant varies from two hundred and sixteen inches to two hundred and fifty two inches.
 The Indian elephants are well known for their tusks.
 The tusks are usually, incisor teeth, which are made up of incisor teeth and grow up to five feet in length.
 Asian elephants are also found in other countries namely Bangladesh, Bhutan, China, Laos, Cambodia, Myanmar, Nepal, Malaysia, Sumatra, Thailand and Vietnam.

 The elephants do not stay in one place for more than a couple of days.
 This is because they need huge supply of food for which they have to move to new areas.
 The Asian Elephant is an herbivore, which survives on bamboo

-, berries, mangoes, bananas, shrubs, wood, apples, wild rice and coconut.
-Their diet also consists of twenty two to thirty gallons of water per day.
+.
+Their diet also consists of twenty two to thirty gallons of water

 The female elephant leads the elephant groups.
 Males remain isolated and rarely do they form groups.
 They usually join the herd during the mating season.
 A female elephant protects the young ones very fiercely and in her absence the other female members of the group look after the young ones.
 The male elephants fight to establish right over the female herd.
 The Indian elephants attain maturity at the age of twelve.
 The gestation period of the elephant is six hundred and thirty days to six hundred and sixty days.
 The female elephant gives birth to one elephant at a time.
 The baby elephant is called calf and it weighs nearly two hundred to two hundred and fifty pounds.